ybayeh/Capstone_2025/README.md

 **Problems and Challenges**

 The first challenge was related to finding the appropriate data that could help meet the intended objective of the project.
 Ater going through several online sources, I was able to find the one that I was looking for in the government's open data source.
-The second and more challenging and time consuming problem was related to the cleaning and organizing data.
-The way some of the fields and data values presneted in the data set were formatted was not consistent.
+The second and more challenging and time consuming problem was related to cleaning and organizing data.
+The way some of the fields and data values presneted in the dataset were formatted was not consistent.

 **Link to The Dashboard**